budapest

 Artigiana Gelati

 A tranquil walk in Buda's residential area will give you a completely different picture of the otherwise vibrant capital.
-This Italian artisanal ice cream shop is located conveniently next to Városmajor, Buda's green oasis, and has an ample selection of fine ice cream flavours, arguably among the best in town.
-The Sacher torte flavour will surely make you come back for more!
+This Italian artisanal ice cream shop is located conveniently next to Városmajor, Buda's green oasis, and offers an ample selection of fine ice cream flavours, arguably among the best in town.
+The Sacher torte flavour will surely make you come back for more.

 Read More